frncsdrk/renaissance/README.md

 # renaissance
-healing js components
+renovating js components

 Heavily inspired by [twitter's flightjs](https://flightjs.github.io/).
 renaissance is a little slimmer though.

 ## usage
 renaissance is based on requirejs.
-So I recommend you to read a little about how to use it on their site.
+So I recommend you to read a little about how to use it on [their site](http://requirejs.org/).
 Below are some simple examples on how to use renaissance.
 You can also have a look in the demo directory of this project to see a simple project outline.

 ### example application layout